 NOTE 3—If SIFS is used between the end time of the PPDU carrying the response frame and the next PPDU sent in the same TXOP on the first link of the NSTR link pair where the response frame is received correctly, the PIFS recovery on the second link of the NSTR link pair might fail due to the interference caused by the transmission of the STA operating on the first link.

-If the MLD ensures that the difference between the end times of the two PPDUs carrying the expected response frames is less than or equal to 8 μs (see 35.3.16.5 (PPDU end time alignment on an NSTR link pair(#16247))), after two PPDUs with end time alignment (and the PPDUs carrying the expected response frames also have end time alignment) are transmitted by STAs affiliated with the MLD on two links that belongs to (#16247)an NSTR link pair of the MLD, if PHY-RXSTART.indications are received on both links, but the response frames contained in the corresponding PPDUs are not successfully received in at least one of the links of the NSTR link pair, then:
+If the MLD ensures that the difference between the end times of the two PPDUs carrying the expected response frames is less than or equal to 8 μs (see 35.3.16.5 (PPDU end time alignment on an NSTR link pair(#16247))), after two PPDUs with end time alignment (and the PPDUs carrying the expected response frames also have end time alignment) are transmitted by STAs affiliated with the MLD on two links that belongs to (#16247)an NSTR link pair of the MLD, if PHY-RXSTART.indications are received on both links, but the response frames contained in the corresponding PPDUs are not successfully received in at least one of the links of the NSTR link pair, then the following rules should be followed (#16894):

-—On the link on which the response frame ends last, if the response frame is successfully received, the time from the end of the PPDU carrying the response frame to the next PPDU sent in the same TXOP should be larger than or equal to SIFS and smaller than or equal to PIFS;
+—On the link on which the response frame ends last, if the response frame is successfully received, the time from the end of the PPDU carrying the response frame to the next PPDU sent in the same TXOP shall (#16894) be larger than or equal to SIFS and smaller than or equal to PIFS;

-—On the link on which the response frame ends last, if the response frame is not successfully received (i.e., FCS fails), the time from the end of the PPDU carrying the response frame to the next PPDU sent in the same TXOP should be larger than or equal to PIFS - 4 μs and smaller than or equal to PIFS;
+—On the link on which the response frame ends last, if the response frame is not successfully received (i.e., FCS fails), the time from the end of the PPDU carrying the response frame to the next PPDU sent in the same TXOP shall(#16894) be larger than or equal to PIFS - 4 μs and smaller than or equal to PIFS;

-—On the link on which the response frame ends first, the time from the end of the PPDU carrying the response frame to the next PPDU sent in the same TXOP should be PIFS.
+—On the link on which the response frame ends first, the time from the end of the PPDU carrying the response frame to the next PPDU sent in the same TXOP shall(#16894) be PIFS.

-If the time from the end of the received PPDU carrying the response frame to the next PPDU sent in the same TXOP is larger than SIFS and less than PIFS, then the STA affiliated with the MLD shall ensure that the medium is idle through an ED-based CCA before the transmission of the next PPDU.
+If the time from the end of the received PPDU carrying the response frame to the next PPDU sent in the same TXOP is larger than SIFS and less than or equal to (#17835) PIFS, then the STA affiliated with the MLD shall ensure that the medium is idle through an ED-based CCA as specified in 36.3.21.6.3 (CCA sensitivity for the primary 20 MHz channel) (#16895) before the transmission of the next PPDU.